Toggle menu

 What council tax pays for

-Only 9% of your council tax collected is for the services provided by Chichester District Council.
+Only 8% of your council tax collected is for the services provided by Chichester District Council.
 Council tax is also collected to pay for services provided by West Sussex County Council, Sussex Police & your local parish council.
 A specific amount is also collected on behalf of West Sussex County Council which goes towards adult social care.
-This amount is listed separately on your bill.

 Council tax is collected to pay for all services provided.
 You do not pay specifically for services that you do or do not receive.
 More information on specific services spending can be found on the relevant authorities information guide.